Arjun Maini: 2017

 Maini signed for Jenzer again in 2017, for his second stint in the GP3 Series.
 He scored two podiums, including a victory in the sprint race at Circuit de Barcelona-Catalunya, and ended up 9th in the championship, two positions behind teammate Alessio Lorandi.

 FIA Formula 2 Championship

-At the end of 2017 he took part in a post season test in Abu Dhabi with F2 teams Trident and Russian Time.
+At the end of 2017, Maini took part in a post season test in Abu Dhabi with F2 teams Trident and Russian Time.

 2018

 Maini signed for Trident Racing in the 2018 FIA Formula 2 Championship, partnering with fellow Haas F1 Team development driver Santino Ferrucci.

 While driving in a race at Circuit Paul Ricard, Maini said over the radio that the car lacked power and tearfully claimed people didn't believe him and didn't support him, and that Formula 2 was not providing good equipment.
 The Trident team analyzed data and agreed and approached F2, and Maini was given a new engine shortly after.

 Later that season, teammate Ferrucci ran Maini off the track in a race at Silverstone Circuit and then crashed into the back of Maini's car later in the same race after the checkered flag had been waved, both of which were found to be deliberate actions, and Trident apologized to Maini.
 Ferrucci also "appeared to mock" Maini on Twitter over Maini's rant about the car's power.

 Ferrucci was banned for several races and was fired by Trident shortly thereafter, due to these incidents and others.